ovh/docs/pages/platform/public-cloud/first_steps_with_public_cloud_instance/guide.en-gb.md

 ### Retrieve your login information.

 In the management interface for the Instance, click on `Instance details`, and check the information bellow `Login information`{.action}.
-Here, you can retrieve the SSH commands you need to use to connect to your Instance.
+There, you can retrieve the SSH commands you need to use to connect to your Instance.

 ![public-cloud](images/instancedetails1.png){.thumbnail}
 ![public-cloud](images/instancedetails.png){.thumbnail}